 On top of that, there are VAs that know specific industry skills.
 Some VA’s specialize in Social Media Management, others in Customer Service for e-commerce companies.

-And then their is the exciting path of the Real Estate Virtual Assistant!
+And then there is the exciting path of the Real Estate Virtual Assistant!

 Abbey is one of the most honest people in the VA training/online course business and she offers a seven-day refund.
 Her refund policy is designed to give you 7 days to try the membership, get acquainted, and learn!
 If you do the work, put in your best effort, and feel that she hasn’t given you value that will grow your VA skills, Abbey will issue a 100% refund.